-- US companies pay on average 20% more than German companies, 16% more than UK companies but only 5% more than Swiss companies.
+- US companies pay on average 20% more than German companies, 16% more than UK companies and 5% more than Swiss companies.

 - Pharmaceutical and technology companies pay some of the best salaries in Brussels.

-- Remuneration analysis of over 100 Heads of EU Affairs revealed that €147,800 is the average basic salary for men, while for women the average salary is €124,100.
+- Analysis of Heads of EU Affairs revealed that €147,800 is the average basic salary for men, while for women the average salary is €124,100.
 This is in line with the EU-28 average gender pay gap, with female Heads of EU Affairs being paid, on average, 16% less than male counterparts.

-- On top of their annual salary Heads of EU Affairs typically earn an annual 18%-20% cash bonus, but one in four earn an annual cash bonus of above 25%, and some take 40% or more.
-Only half are eligible for Long Term Incentives, with most earning an additional 20-30% of their salary as stock options or grants.
+- On top of their annual salary Heads of EU Affairs typically earn an annual 18%-20% cash bonus. however, for one in four, this bonus is above 25%, and some take 40% or more.
+Only half are eligible for long term incentives, with most earning an additional 20-30% of their salary as stock options or grants.

 - The majority of Heads of EU Affairs receive the following benefits; company pension plan, private healthcare plan, car lease, petrol card, and meal vouchers (Cheque repas).
-Other typical benefits include representation allowances and Eco vouchers, and quite a few get free gym memberships.
+Other typical benefits include representation allowances, Eco vouchers, and free gym memberships.

-- Gender differences are also expressed in who holds the top jobs.
+- Gender differences are also reflected in who holds the top jobs.
 For the most senior positions (Global, EMEA and EU Corporate Affairs Heads), men occupy around 70% of the roles.

 - The majority of Global Heads of Corporate Affairs based in the EU earn less than €250,000 as a base gross annual salary, but some earn substantially over €350,000, particularly where they report directly to the CEO in high paying sectors and financially successful companies.